jarodtang85/jarodtang85/README.md

 - Responsible for overseeing team member mechanical designs and strength analysis
 - Ensured that projects were completed within a timely manner and to a satisfactory standard

+### Melbourne Space Program | Computer Vision and Software Engineer

+Melbourne | Apr 2023 - Present

+- Implemented machine learning algorithms and computer vision techniques to develop a bartender robot
+- Processed and augmented data to apply computer vision techniques through processes such as inverse kinematics
 ## Software Projects

 ### Rescue Bot